fnplus/footsteps-app/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8e60385a-c75c-4b48-9d01-975f43285914/deploy-status)](https://app.netlify.com/sites/sharp-swanson-a61558/deploys)

 ## 🤷 About
-Finding great resources to learn is hard...
-Google Search doesn't help since it's the website with the best SEO that wins!
-Even if I find the resources, where do I keep a sorted list of them?
-Managing them gets harder every day.
+We envisioned the project to solve the problems faced by 21st-century learners.
+A modern learner finds a flood of resources from Google Search but doesn't always find the right resources since it's the website with the best SEO (search engine optimisation) that wins.
+There are so many free resources available on the internet made by experts in their field and yet we pay for outdated courses promoted by big companies and universities.

-With Footsteps app & [browser extension](https://github.com/fnplus/footsteps-extension) we're trying to curate the best resources from the internet and make it easy for individuals to find quality resources to learn, keep a track of their learning.
+With Footsteps app & [browser extension](https://github.com/fnplus/footsteps-extension), we take a mentor/subject knowledge expert first approach to solve the problem.
+The domain experts save their learning journey with our app and browser extension & make it available for everyone else to follow.
 Every resource is called a 'footstep' (added in a chronological manner) and a collection of footsteps makes up a learning path.
+The learner can "fork" the learning path made by the expert and keep a track of his progress.
+The app suggests resources & keeps an updated list with users upvotes & collaborative filtering.

-## 🧐 The Need
+## 🧐 The Need (as seen on the web)

 Here are few examples of why we came up with footsteps:

 [**Reddit thread - "About IBMs Data Science Certification"**](https://www.reddit.com/r/datascience/comments/eleuz9/about_ibms_data_science_certification/)

 ## 🤩 Proposed/Upcoming features